 Add these 5 extreme adventures to your bucket list ASAP

-There are adventures, and then there are the adventures you can’t believe you survived and find yourself short of breath every time you have remember them.
-These five adventures will make you think twice about ever putting your life into the hands of a teenage foreign tour guide ever again – because these adventures can kill you, and a few of them have the unenviable record that proves it.
+There are adventures, and then there are adventures, the ones you can’t believe you survived and find yourself short of breath every time you have flashbacks.
+And if you don’t already suffer from PTHSD (post traumatic holy shit disorder), these next adventures will make you think twice about ever putting your life into the hands of a teenage foreign tour guide ever again.
+Because these adventures can kill you, and a number of them have the unenviable record that proves it.

-This winding goat track is located on a cliff’s edge 56km from La Paz has been named the world’s most dangerous road and it has the body count to prove it.
-With no guard rails and a sheer drop some 600m directly down, it’s scary enough simply riding down it, let alone with traffic coming at you from the opposite direction.
+This winding goat track on a cliff’s edge in La Paz, Bolivia, has been named the world’s most dangerous road, and it has the body count to prove it.
+With no guard rails and a sheer drop some 2,000 feet directly down, it’s scary enough simply riding down Yungas Road - let alone with traffic coming at you from the opposite direction.
 Then there’s the heavy fog, waterfalls, rock falls, corrosion and dust.
-Hence the annual estimated death count of 200-300 people.
-But with 25,000 MTB-riding tourists visiting each year, the odds of survival are slightly in your favour.
+Hence the annual estimated death count of 200-300 people per year.
+But with 25,000 MTB-riding tourists annually, the odds of survival are slightly in your favor.

-It’s called a hike, but the Mount Huashan trail is more of a rock climb as adventurers tip-toe on a weathered plank along a cliff face 1500m in the air with little more than a chain for support.
+It’s called a hike, but the Mt.
+Huashan trail is more of a rock climb as adventurers tip-toe on a weathered 2x4 along a cliff face some 5,000 feet in the air with little more than a chain for support.
 In fact, this makes walking the plank into the ocean seem like child’s play.
-Of course, there is the option of a harness support on account of numerous deaths that are said to be in the hundreds, meaning only human error or equipment malfunction can kill you.
+Of course, there is harness support these days should you choose on account of numerous deaths that are said to be in the 100s, making it slightly tamer - meaning only human error or equipment malfunction can kill you.
+Then there’s the fact the Plankwalk in the Sky is a two-way path …

-Hiking a live volcano isn’t exactly a form of self-preservation, but if you were to do it, having a quick mode of transportation out would be at least some form of insurance should the beast erupt, which makes volcano boarding in Leon, Nicaragua, actually a little safer than it sounds.
-But rocketing down sharp volcanic rock on a flammable wooden sled at speed remains a potentially deadly task.
+Hiking a live volcano isn’t exactly a form of self-preservation, but if you were to do it, having a quick mode of transportation out would be at least some form of insurance should the beast erupt.
+Which makes volcano boarding in Leon, Nicaragua, actually a little safer than it sounds.
+But rocketing down sharp volcanic rock on a flammable wooden sled at some 30 mph remains a potentially deadly task.
 But you can rest assured that at least the bottom of the board is metal, so it won’t catch fire but will give you third-degree burns should you lose a glove.
-No deaths reported as yet, but…
+No deaths reported as of yet, but …

-Barring encounters with great white sharks and monsters of the deep, scuba diving some 30m below the surface is commonplace and a relatively safe experience – unless you’re in a cave, that is.
-This natural spring and popular swimming hole in Texas has claimed eight lives in recorded history, all of which have been scuba divers.
-The enormous cave system that opens out below is pitch black and unknown, swallowing unsuspecting adventurers into it.
+Barring encounters with great white sharks and monsters of the deep, scuba diving some 100 feet below the surface is commonplace and a relatively safe experience.
+Unless you’re in a cave.
+In Texas.
+The natural spring and popular swimming hole has claimed some eight lives in modern recorded history, all of which have been scuba divers.
+Largely for the fact that the enormous cave system that opens out below is pitch black and unknown.